vflour/fusionrodux-2/README.md

-# fusion-redux-2
+# fusion-rodux-2
-Implementation of a redux wrapper for fusion 0.2
+Implementation of a rodux wrapper for fusion 0.2